usnews/brightspot-cms/docs/documentation/annotations.md

 `@ToolUi.RichText`

-> Specifies whether the target field should offer rich-text editing options.
-This allows String fields to contain Rich Text Controls.
+Specifies whether the target field should offer rich-text editing options.
+This allows String fields to contain rich text controls.

+`@ToolUi.Suggestions`

+Specifies whether the target field should offer suggestions.

+`@ToolUi.DropDown`

+Specifies whether the target field should be displayed as a drop-down menu.

+`@ToolUi.GlobalFilter`

+Specifies whether the target type shows up as a filter that can be applied to any types in search.

+`@ToolUi.Filterable`

+Specifies whether the target field should be offered as a filterable field in search.

+`@ToolUi.Sortable`

+Specifies whether the target field should be offered as a sortable field in search.

 </div>